triploit/tridymite/ReadMe.md

 Else you can add own functions and use it in the `build` function.
 With the new pretypes you don't need this file anymore, if you have a project with make, cmake or in some other cases.

+## Tridymite for Developers

+We're currently writing a documentation to make it easier to understand the tridymite source code and how to contribute to the project.